Breast Cancer Spreading to the Bones: 6 Symptoms and How To Treat Them | MyBCTeam

 Breast Cancer Spreading to the Bones: 6 Symptoms and How To Treat Them

 Breast cancer cells sometimes metastasize — travel from the breast to a new place and start growing in a different part of the body.
 Metastatic breast cancer is also known as stage 4 breast cancer.
-The most common location breast cancer spreads to is the bones.
+Breast cancer usually spreads to the bones.
+More than 50 percent of people with stage 4 breast cancer experience cancer spreading to the bones.

 It’s important to be aware of the symptoms of bone metastasis if you have received a breast cancer diagnosis.
-Knowing what to watch out for could help you find signs of new cancer early, when it is more treatable.
-Several therapies can help prevent cancer from spreading to your bones or help treat metastases (or mets, tumors located in other organs or tissues besides your breast).
+Knowing what to watch out for could help you find signs of new cancer early.
+Several therapies can help reduce the risk of cancer spreading or help treat metastases.

-Bone metastases don’t always cause symptoms.
-However, make sure to tell your oncologist if you notice any health changes, including the following signs and symptoms, which could suggest breast cancer bone metastasis.
+The idea of breast cancer spreading to other parts of the body is stressful, especially because some bone metastases don’t always cause symptoms.
+Make sure to tell your oncologist if you notice any health changes, including the following potential signs and symptoms that may point to breast cancer bone metastasis.

 1. Bone Pain